 Charnel Mulligan Park Renovation

-The construction contract for Charnel Mulligan Park renovation has been signed and the site will be completely fenced and construction work is scheduled to start the week of July 11.
+The construction contract for Charnel Mulligan Park renovation has been signed.
+The site has been completely fenced and construction work began the week of July 11.

-Construction of Charnel Mulligan Park will be getting underway in early July.
+Construction of Charnel Mulligan Park began mid-July.
 The park will be closed all summer for a much-needed facelift.
 Improvements include a new playground, sidewalk repaving, removal of the berms around the edges of the park for better visibility and more grassy play area, landscape and irrigation renovations, and 37 new trees.
 The project has benefited tremendously from a very active group of neighbors and with the engagement and support of the Jefferson Westside Neighborhood Association.
-The park is expected to re-open in October, and a Grand Opening Celebration will be planned for the following May or June when warm and sunny weather returns.
+The park is expected to re-open in early to mid-November, and a Grand Opening Celebration will be planned for the following May or June when warm and sunny weather returns.

 Construction Documents and Bid Information

 In recent years, the park has been severely impacted by inappropriate, illegal and dangerous behaviors, and thus the goals of the renovation project are to increase safety through better visibility and control of access points, and increase the attractiveness and functionality of park features in order to draw more positive users.

 During the extensive public engagement process begun in 2012 and documented below, the following original 1984 design elements were identified as key contributors to the difficulty staff and police have had trying to manage the behavioral problems:

 - a partially screened shelter covering several picnic tables with poor lighting,

 - a hidden but very accessible path and ‘escape route’ to/from the back corner of the site,

 - large berms planted with trees limiting visibility and creating comfortable and well-obscured hiding places and gathering spots behind them